arvindn05/docker-kafka/README.md

 For convenience also contains a packaged proxy that can be used to get data from a legacy Kafka 7 cluster into a dockerized Kafka 8.

+Tested on Mac OS 10.14.2 (18C54)

 Why?
 ---
 The main hurdle of running Kafka in Docker is that it depends on Zookeeper.
-Compared to other Kafka docker images, this one runs both Zookeeper and Kafka in the same container.
+Compared to other Kafka docker images, this one runs Zookeeper, Kafka and kafdrop in the same container.
 This means:

 * No dependency on an external Zookeeper host, or linking to another container